Kiruba45/Earthquake-prediction-model-/README.md

 Conclusion
        This project aims to contribute to earthquake prediction efforts by developing a Python-based model that considers various factors influencing seismic activity.
 By following the design thinking outlined above, we intend to create a valuable tool for early earthquake warning and risk assessment.

+Step 1:
+*First of All needs to download above files given step 2:
+To compile the program needed requirements to be installed to run program source code *Numpy
+*pandas
+*Seaborn
+*Scikit_learn
+*Matplatlib
+Step 3:
+Next you need to download dataset that was provided above dataset to be imported in your python program